thecaffiend/atrest/CONFLUENCERESTAPI.md

 ## General
 General notes taken during usage.

+* response values
+ * sometimes id's are numbers, and sometimes strings. looks like PCA returns strings for them always and the json responses from CRA is usually a number.
+   Since some id's are not representable as numeric as returned (e.g. attachments have id's like att36349126), strings seem the best way to go.
 * Limiting results - without being told otherwise, CRA will return 25 results max per query (paginate results).
  * This is ok if it's the desired result.
 It can be cumbersome to get results,